SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Free Courses

+A list of free available courses, the list is not exhaustive.
+I am not listing Coursera or other MOOC courses (which you can find on the platforms).

 | Name | Link |  Description |
 | ------- | ----------- | ------ |
 | OpenIntro Statistics | [link](https://www.openintro.org/book/os/) | a source for statistics |